About Placencia & Belize

 Placencia Village’s pedestrian friendly, main street is unique to say the least.
 It was built about thirty years ago and is surrounded by swaying palms and bordered by traditional wooden houses in the center of the village.
 According to the Guinness Book of World Records, it is the narrowest main street in the entire world!
 As you stroll along this unique walkway, known as “The Sidewalk” you will pass restaurants, bars, and gift shops.

 Placencia is a perfect base from which to explore many of Belize’s natural attractions.
 Cruise the Monkey River, travel inland to the Cockscomb Basin Wildlife Reserve, or visit the ancient Maya ruins, of which Belize has more than a hundred.
 Swim, snorkel, or kayak along the sparkling blue Caribbean coast.
 Just a few miles offshore lie countless small islands (known locally as “cayes”) and atolls along the Belize Barrier Reef, the largest coral reef in the hemisphere, world-famous for offshore fishing, scuba diving, island hopping, and snorkeling.
+The longest barrier reef in the northern hemisphere is a 45-minute boat ride off the coast of Placencia.

 Beyond the reef and rainforest, Placencia offers so much more.
 With an easy going lifestyle and “go slow” motto, the villagers of Placencia are warm, friendly, and take pride in the beauty and culture of their village.
 So much so, that several American and Canadian expats have made Placencia their home away from home and have purchased property to enjoy a permanent winter escape!